 Released less than three years ago to critical acclaim, Windows 7 has been a very popular operating system.
 That’s why it’s so hard for many consumers to understand why Microsoft is releasing another OS, Windows 8, in 2012.

 As a result, consumer interest in Windows 8 has been pretty minimal.
-Last week Microsoft attempted to take one big step towards changing that by announcing that anyone currently using Windows XP, Windows Vista, or the Windows 7 OS could buy a copy of Windows 8 for just $40.
+Last week Microsoft attempted to take one big step towards changing that by announcing that anyone currently using Windows XP, Windows Vista, or the Windows 7 OS could download or upgrade to a copy of Windows 8 for just $40.

 But the best advertisement for Windows 8 may not be coming from Microsoft.
 A recent series of speed tests by PC Magazine shows that Windows 8 is substantially faster than its predecessor, and that news alone could drive up interest in the new OS.